jnorthrup/ahni/README.md

-# AHNI - Another HyperNEAT Implementation
+# YAHNI - Yet Another HyperNEAT Implementation

-AHNI implements the HyperNEAT neuroevolution algorithm, see http://eplex.cs.ucf.edu/hyperNEATpage/HyperNEAT.html.
+YAHNI implements the HyperNEAT neuroevolution algorithm, see http://eplex.cs.ucf.edu/hyperNEATpage/HyperNEAT.html.

-The latest version is available at, and issues should be posted at, https://github.com/OliverColeman/ahni.
+YAHNI is based on AHNI which can be found at https://github.com/OliverColeman/ahni.

 ## Building and Running